-HUMAN ANATOMY & PHYSIOLOGY II LAB BIO 314
+BIO 314 HUMAN ANATOMY & PHYSIOLOGY II LAB

-1 SEM.
-HR.
 Identification of the various organs and systems of the human body using the human torso and other models available.
 Identification of the structures and processes on slides.
 Dissection of the available preserved specimens.
-Co-requisite: BIO 334
+Co-requisite: BIO 334.

-BIO MOLECULAR BIOLOGY 335
+BIO 335 MOLECULAR BIOLOGY

-Course emphasizes molecular organization of the cell and structure and shape of macromolecules.
+This course emphasizes molecular organization of the cell and structure and shape of macromolecules.
 Cellular organelles are studied with reference to energy metabolism.
 Basic genetic mechanisms, gene regulation and expression, recombinant DNA teaching, and cell signaling are covered.
 Prerequisite: CHE 332 and BIO 132.